demisto/content/Integrations/MicrosoftGraphFiles/MicrosoftGraphFiles_description.md

-To allow access to Microsoft Graph Files, an administrator has to approve the Demisto app using an [admin consent flow](https://oproxy.demisto.ninja/ms-graph-files).
+To allow access to Microsoft Graph Files, an administrator has to approve the Demisto app using the [admin consent flow](https://oproxy.demisto.ninja/ms-graph-files).

-After authorizing the Demisto app, you receive an ID, Token, and Key, all of which need to be added to the corresponding fields when configuring the integration instance.
+After authorizing the Demisto app, you receive an ID, Token, and Key, all of which need to be entered to the corresponding fields when configuring the integration instance.

 ## Required Permissions in the MS Graph Files App